lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Mark Valeri, *Heavenly Merchandize: How Religion Shaped Commerce in Puritan America* (Princeton: Princeton University Pres, 2014).

 Max Weber, *The Protestant Ethic and the Spirit of Capitalism*, ed.
-Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1--95.
+Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1--95. \[Also available online via GMU Libraries.\]

 Suggested readings: